ylkuo/network_formation/README.md

 # network_formation
-training neural networks for inference on generative models of strategic network formation
+training neural networks for inference and structural estimation on generative models of strategic network formation